 4. Cybersecurity risks

 These older systems are built without modern cybersecurity in mind, making them vulnerable to hacks and security threats.
-Without regular updates and strong security, they are more likely to face data breaches, putting sensitive information and building operations in danger.
+This is one of the most critical Building management system challenges, as a lack of regular updates puts sensitive data and operations in danger.

 5. Opportunity costs